zeek/zeek-docs/scripts/base/utils/geoip-distance.zeek.rst

    based on GeoIP database locations.
 Requires Zeek to be built with GeoIP.

-   :a1: First IP address.
+   :param a1: First IP address.

-   :a2: Second IP address.
+   :param a2: Second IP address.

    :returns: The distance between *a1* and *a2* in miles, or -1.0 if GeoIP data